vontek/vontek/README.md

 - **Blockchain Development**: Designing and developing decentralized applications (dApps) using blockchain technologies like Ethereum and Solidity.
 - **Tech & SaaS Solutions**: Crafting solutions that drive efficiency and innovation for Tech and SaaS startups, from MVPs to scalable products.

-## Current Projects

-- 🚀 Building a decentralized finance (DeFi) platform on Ethereum.
-- 💻 Developing a scalable Currency Exchanger Web App and Mobile App for an African Fintech StartUp.
-- 📱 Enhancing a cross-platform mobile app for Fashion using React Native.

 ## My Toolbox

 - **Languages**: JavaScript/TypeScript, Solidity, Python